 11 Best Practices to Keep in Mind for Online Teaching

 As schools find their way back at the end of a truly strange summer, there is a great emphasis on being flexible.
 Brick to click.
 Fluid instruction.
-Since being virtual or partially virtual is the new norm, educators are preparing to teach in a few different environments than just the traditional classroom.
+Since virtual education or partially virtual is the new norm, educators are preparing to teach in a few different environments than just the traditional classroom.

 For many of us, distance teaching or totally virtual classes are a whole new skill set that was not in the original plan.
 When we were completing the necessary training and preparation to become educators, there was never a course on teaching during a pandemic.
 But luckily, there are educators who have expertise to share when it comes to teaching online.
 After talking to the Edmentum Educator Network, here are a few practical suggestions for online teaching educators are sharing.

 - Turn off everything you don’t need:

 To help keep the internet connection stable and not loose where you are in tabs, shut down everything you don’t need for your presentation.
 Put your phone on silent, close the office door, and reduce distractions.
 If you still need to receive certain notifications while you are focusing, adjust your phone settings so that only certain messages or calls will come through while you are set on ‘Do Not Disturb’ mode.
 This way you can cut down on the temptation to check every notification you get, but still stay available in case a quiet student needs to reach out or if the class needs to let you know that you are frozen.